Policies

 Use of the rooms may include use of the facilities in the kitchen off the meeting room.
 Each group will be responsible for leaving rooms in a clean and orderly fashion.

 The Main Meeting Room and the Conference Room have projection, sound and Internet capability.
 Use of equipment for a meeting must be indicated on the Meeting Room Request form.
-The Library staff will oversee equipment use, but are not required to troubleshoot problems with non-library equipment such as laptop computers.

 The Trustees will not assume responsibility for the loss or damage of property not belonging to the Westwood Public Library.